FarouqDiaa/FarouqDiaa/README.md

 ### About Me

-I am a passionate junior computer engineer at Cairo University, specializing in various fields such as Linux administration, shell scripting, C++ programming, Software Engineering, and Web development.
+I am a passionate junior computer engineer at Cairo University, specializing in various fields such as Linux administration, shell scripting, C++ programming, Software Engineering, and Back end development.

 ---